 The processing of Group Policy failed.
 Windows could not apply the registry-based policy settings for the Group Policy object LocalGPO.
 Group Policy settings will not be resolved until this event is resolved.
 View the event details for more information on the file name and path that caused the failure.

-It affirms the user’s report, and what you can do is delete the Registry.pol file available inside the Machine folder, and launch Group Policy again.
+It affirms the user’s report, and you can delete the Registry.pol file available inside the Machine folder and relaunch the Group Policy.

 I hope this helps you resolve the error.